DSXiangLi/DecryptPrompt/README.md

 - LIMA: Less Is More for Alignment :star:

+### Reliability
+-  Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star:
+- SELF-REFINE:ITERATIVE REFINEMENT WITH SELF-FEEDBACK  :star:
+- SELF-CONSISTENCY IMPROVES CHAIN OF THOUGHT REASONING IN LANGUAGE MODELS  :star:
+- PROMPTING GPT-3 TO BE RELIABLE
+- Enhancing Self-Consistency and Performance of Pre-Trained Language Models through Natural Language Inference

 ### Other Prompt Engineer
 - Generated Knowledge Prompting for Commonsense Reasoning
 - In-Context Instruction Learning
-- PROMPTING GPT-3 TO BE RELIABLE

 ### Multimodal
 - InstructBLIP: Towards General-purpose Vision-Language Models with Instruction Tuning